cucumber-ltd/cucumber-pro-plugin-specflow/README.md

     [ ] make info as default log level
     [ ] use config file w/o . by default, but allow one with . as well
-    [ ] add json samples to cucumber-json-testdata-generator
+    [ ] add json samples to cucumber-json-testdata-generator [ ] make INFO as default log level
+    [ ] Cannot override file-based config setting with ENV -> change precedence [ ] Document release process

 # Questions

-+ How to configure profile (now: from config file) -> OK
-+ Should we use INFO as default log level? -> OK
-- How to configure the case, when you want to publish the results to a file, but not send them up?
-+ Setting cucumberpro.connection.ignoreerror cannot be applied -> OK
-+ Cannot override file-based config setting with ENV -> change precedence
-+ How to release, how to release prelim versions?
-+ Max length for error message, entire json? -> not now
-+ Skip publishing for pull requests? -> will be handled on the server
+# Differences from the Java Plugin

+- Profile can be configured from the config file (and not at the plugin configuration)
+- Default log level is INFO
+- Setting cucumberpro.connection.ignoreerror is not used (the event where SpecFlow sends the messages swallowes the errors anyway)
+- Environment variables have precedence over the config file settings (in order to be override them from build config)

 # Known Issues